motoon-eg/dokan-store/Template/README.md

 5- Inside the Custom folder, paste the Package Swift File.xctemplate you copied before on your Desktop. and if you want template to storyboard file go to Storyboard and copy the .storyboard , xib copy the .xib template file.

-6- Now, change the name of the Package Swift File.xctemplate folder to a different name, for example MVVM Template Generator.xctemplate

-7- Add png photos if you want and customize TemplateInfo.plist

-8- Open the ___BASENAMEFILE___.swift and customize your template code

 ### Note :-
 In your code if you want to use the File name we use `___BASENAMEFILE___` and if we want to use only name we use `___VARIABLE_productName___`